-Suddenly, it’s February, and Valentine’s Day will be here before we know it.
+Suddenly, it’s February, and Valentine’s Day is right around the corner.
 Which is wild because, if you’re like me, you’re still taking down the last bits of holiday decor placed around your house (truly no judgement).

 Scroll down to download the coloring pages and be sure to tag us @theeverymom on Instagram to show off what you and your LOs have created.
 Happy Valentine’s Day, Everymoms—sending love to you all!